Pixadus/pixadus.github.io/ship/src/entries/mold.md

 Ozone has been [scientifically tested](https://doi.org/10.1080/01919510903043996) against a wide variety of molds, and found to be effective at killing it (including black mold!) - but only at high concentrations.
 Specifically, an ozone concentration of 35 ppm.
 Let's do some math to find out how to practically generate that much.

-Andromeda has an LoA of 37 feet, a beam of 9.75 feet and interior height of maybe 5 feet.
+The Endurnace has an LoA of 37 feet, a beam of 9.75 feet and interior height of maybe 5 feet.

 ![](images/measurements.png)

-If we approximate Andromeda as just a box, that's an interior volume of 1803 cubic feet.
-Now, Andromeda's a sailboat-shape, not a box, so maybe shave off 1/3 of that number, for an (approximate) interior volume of 1200 cubic feet.
+If we approximate the Endurance as just a box, that's an interior volume of 1803 cubic feet.
+Now, Endurance is sailboat-shaped, not box-shaped, so maybe shave off 1/3 of that number, for an (approximate) interior volume of 1200 cubic feet.

 My ozone generator disperses 15,000 mg/hr.
 I want a concentration of 35 ppm ozone[^2] to inactivate all the mold air can reach.
 1 g of ozone per cubic meter is [equivalently](https://duckduckgo.com/?q=ozone+ppm+conversions&ia=web) 467 ppm ozone in the air.